LoosTeam/DNBC_PregnancyFoodChoices/README.md

 Explore the model’s performance using an interactive Shiny application:
 [DNBCFoodTextClassifier Shiny App](https://cbmr-rmpp.shinyapps.io/DNBCFoodTextClassifier/)

+Here you can find the performance metrics for predicting different categories and additional plots with prediction scores and feature importance.

 ## Using the DNBCFoodTextClassifier

+To use the model on your own data, you can follow the guide in our GitHub docs: [https://loosteam.github.io/DNBC_PregnancyFoodChoices](https://loosteam.github.io/DNBC_PregnancyFoodChoices/)

+The example data, configuration files and and helper scripts can be found in the repository in the folder [prediction_tutorial](prediction_tutorial/)

 ## Data preparation scripts